ni/monodrive-documentation/docs/cpp_client/cpp_examples.md

 * Configuring and connecting to a running instance of the monoDrive Simulator
 * Configuring and connecting to a Camera sensor (as discussed above)
 * Configuring the Viewport Sensor for the camera on the simulator
-* Stepping the a monoDrive Trajectory File in Replay mode (as discussed above)
+* Stepping a monoDrive Trajectory File in Repaly mode (as discussed above)

 The Viewport Sensor in this example controls where the camera view will be placed in the monoDrive Simulator or Scenario Editor.
-This sensor is not sampled, but rather just configured and sent to the `sim0` instance:
+This sensor is not configured and sent to the `sim0` instance without needing to be sampled:

 ```cpp
 ViewportCameraConfig vp_config;